-Adam Harvey is an American artist and researcher based in Berlin focused on computer vision, privacy, and surveillance.
+Adam Harvey (US) is a researcher and artist based in Berlin focused on computer vision, privacy, and surveillance.
 He is a graduate of the Interactive Telecommunications Program at New York University (2010) and previously studied engineering and photojournalism at the Pennsylvania State University.
 His previous projectss on surveillance, including CV Dazzle (camouflage from face recognition), the Anti-Drone Burqa (camouflage from thermal cameras), SkyLift (a geolocation spoofing device), and MegaPixels (interrogating face recognition information supply chains); have been covered widely in publications including the BBC, Spiegel, Washington Post, New York Times, Wired, and the Financial Times.

-Alongside personal projects, I frequently work as a developer for other artists.
+Alongside personal projects, I enjoy working with artists to realize technical concepts.
 Recent projects include developing a custom computer vision toolkit for the artist Trevor Paglen, a facial recognition system for Ai Weiwei, neural networks for Constant Dullaart, and a computer vision fooling scarf for Hyphen Lab's NSAF project.

 Built with thanks to the developers and maintainers of: